 Account Security and Basics

-- DERE accounts are protected by 2-step authorization, as well as other security measures designed to help protect them from unauthorized use and outside attacks.
+- DERE accounts are protected by 2-step authentication, as well as other security measures designed to help protect them from unauthorized use and outside attacks.

 - Account users must take steps to restrict unauthorized access as well, such as securing sign in information (username and passphrase) and a practice's Referral Code.